-Ever since our honeymoon when we visited Thailand, we knew Asia would be a favorite travel destination.
+Ever since our first trip to for our honeymoon when we visited Thailand, we knew Asia would be a favorite travel destination.
 From the food to the culture, there is so much to see and experience throughout all of the Asian countries.
 I personally never knew much about Singapore, but my husband, always interested in geopolitics, has wanted to visit this city state for a long time.
 I learned more about it through foodie YouTubers trying out all of the amazing (and cheap!) local dishes in Singapore.
 Basically the number #1 reason my husband and I choose to visit a place is for the food =)

 If you want to get a good dose of Asian culture and food in general, Singapore is the place to visit because it has everything!
-We enjoyed popular Singaporean dishes, as well as Thai, Malay, Vietnamese, Japanese, and Indian cuisines.
+We enjoyed popular Singaporean dishes and favorites, as well as Thai, Malay, Vietnamese, and Indian cuisines.
 We also did a number of fun touristy things which were all beautiful and amazing experiences!
 There are a number of beautiful hiking trails and opportunities to stay active if you love outdoorsy experiences too.
 I planned to do at least one nature trail hike, but honestly we walked 8-10 miles per day just exploring the city!
 There is no dearth of things to do in Singapore, especially if you go with children.
 Our kids stayed home for this trip, but we definitely want to go back to Singapore one day with them!

 Our typical day was spent seeking out a new breakfast spot, usually at a Hawker Centre.
 Hawker Centres are an important part of Singaporean culture and heritage.
 They are open-air markets of various food stalls, and they were all very clean and safe.
 We often saw the sign on food stalls indicating the “SG Clean” certification which means the site meets national criteria for cleanliness and public hygiene.
-We never feared falling ill from eating in Singapore, a luxury we definitely would not have while visiting other countries like India.
+We never feared falling ill from eating in Singapore, a luxury we definitely would not have when visiting other countries like India.

 We tended to load up on a HUGE breakfast with a large variety of foods.
 There were so many dishes to try and so little time, so we did our best!
 The huge breakfasts were super affordable and very filling.
 We typically did not need to eat again until dinnertime!